sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-09_the-invocation-of-ananda-bhairava.md

 +++
-title = "The invocation ofxa0Ananda-bhairava"
+title = "The invocation of Ananda-bhairava"

 +++
 *h-s-kSh-m-l-v-r-yUM AnandabhairavAya vaShaT ||